 Once you’ve answered these questions, start making the necessary appointments and filling in your calendar.
 Ideally, you’ll want to schedule appointments for preventative care, like dentistry or optometry, in advance to ensure you get a time that works for your schedule.

 After making the appointments, consider involving your child in the physical schedule.
-Give them access to your calendar, or help them to make a calendar of their own.
+Give them access to your calendar, or help them make their own calendar.
 This will give them a sense of control and ensure they don’t have any surprises in the future.

 How to Prepare Your Autistic Child to Switch Health Providers